kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

-Rollout failure: If API server is updated but scheduler is not, the scheduler ignores affinity (permissive).
-This may cause incompatible sharing, but drivers should handle it.
+Rollout failure modes include:

+- **Older scheduler after API enablement**: the scheduler ignores `sharingAffinity` and placement may be overly permissive.
+The driver remains the safety backstop at prepare time.
+- **Newer scheduler enabling conservative handling on legacy in-use devices**: devices with non-reconstructable active claims may be filtered until they are clean, which can temporarily reduce effective schedulable capacity.

-Rollback failure: If scheduler is rolled back but API server keeps the field, same permissive behavior.
+Rollback failure mode: if the scheduler is rolled back while the API server still serves the field, placement returns to permissive behavior for new scheduling decisions.

-Running workloads are not impacted; only new scheduling decisions are affected.
+Running workloads are not evicted by this feature; the impact is on future placement decisions, not on already-running pods.

 ###### What specific metrics should inform a rollback?

+Illustrative rollback signals include:

-- `dra_scheduling_attempts_affinity_mismatch_total` increasing unexpectedly
+- `sharing_affinity_filter_mismatch_total` increasing unexpectedly,
+- `sharing_affinity_unknown_device_total` remaining elevated after rollout,
-- Pod scheduling failures with affinity-related events
+- spikes in affinity-related scheduler events or unschedulable pods,
-- Driver prepare failures due to incompatible configs
+- driver prepare failures due to incompatible or stale configurations.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?